 As president of the American Entertainment Armories Association, [ISS owner Gregg] Bilson is in close contact with the MPAA to carve out exemptions, such as a far shortened waiting period to get ahold of a handgun.

 "[Armorers] can't wait 10 days — they need it that day or the very next day on set due to the speed of production..."

+Even California Lt.
+Governor Gavin Newsom, who championed the State's recent Proposition 63 gun control initiative, made sure to take care of his buddies in sunny Southern California.
 His Prop 63 enacted a total, confiscatory ban on "large-capacity magazines" for law-abiding gun owners....but made sure to keep magazines used for "a motion picture, television, or video production" exempt.

 Indeed, there are an incredible number of super-special gun perks available only to the 'super-special' people in the movie and television business.
 Here are just some of them: